lookoutconference/lookoutconference.github.io/pages/about.md

 The National Interdisciplinary Lookout Conference (NILC) invites abstracts and proposals for its inaugural conference.
 This year’s theme, *“The Past and Future of Fire Lookouts,”* focuses on exploring both the history and the evolving role of fire lookout towers and content adjacent to fire lookout towers.

 In the spirit of interdisciplinarity, we welcome submissions from a broad range of disciplines, including natural resources professionals, fire managers, current and former fire lookouts, GIS experts, humanities scholars, architects, and civil engineers.
-We will host two days of talks and art exhibitions related to these topics.

 The conference will take place April 19, 2025, at the University of Idaho in Moscow, Idaho.
 Once home to more active fire lookouts than any other state—and therefore the world—Idaho is a fitting location for NILC ‘25.
 Our aim is to bring together different perspectives and disciplines to shape the future of fire lookout towers, which remain integral to fire management policies in Idaho and across the American West.